Why Oregon

 Siting opportunity

-As Oregon faces a growing demand for new and upgraded electric transmission lines, it is timely to revisit state policies that may currently restrict the siting of transmission infrastructure along interstates and expressways.
+As Oregon faces a growing demand for new and upgraded electric transmission lines, it is timely to revisit state policies that currently restrict the siting of transmission infrastructure along interstates and other freeways.

 Building transmission in highway rights-of-way can speed the permitting process and lessen impacts on landowners and the environment.